sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 The Directive on Open Government demonstrates the value of documents created by public organisations and encourage their reuse.
 Like data and information, source code constitutes a vast, diverse and valuable pool of resources that can benefit the knowledge society.
-Sharing will help maximise the growth potential of the digital economy, as communicated in the Digital Nation Charter's open market:
+Sharing will help maximise the growth potential of the digital economy, as communicated in the Digital Standards Guidance for "Work in the open by default":

-> Promote competition in digital markets, for all enterprises regardless of size, including in government procurement, encourage and support a dynamic start-up/scale-up culture in the digital and technology sectors, and promote sustainable economic growth through open markets.
+> Working in the open increases the transparency of services, increases trust in government, creates an ecosystem that promotes innovation, prevents needing to reinvent the wheel by increasing collaboration within, and external to, government.

 This is why the strategy aims to make it possible for ESDC to share software using a process comparable to that for its documents.